celery/celery/docs/getting-started/introduction.rst

 Framework Integration
 =====================

-Celery is easy to integrate with web frameworks, some of which even have integration packages:
+Celery is easy to integrate with web frameworks, some of them even have integration packages:

     +--------------------+------------------------+